-The Newcastle Building Society wants to avoid disruption to its business caused by speculators.
+The Society wants to avoid disruption to its business caused by speculators.
 As a result all new customers opening share accounts are required to agree to assign any windfall benefits to which they might become entitled on a future conversion or take-over of the Society.
 The assignment will be in favour of the Community Foundation, one of the leading community foundations in the UK.
 The agreement will be for a period of 5 years.

 Agreement To Assign Windfalls To Charity

 Words printed in bold below are explained in notes at the end.